 Policies on women in combat have been changing (and continue to change), but efforts to allow women in combat generally seem to be about expanding women’s career options rather than recognizing or challenging male disposability.

 3.1 What are the causes?

 Feminists generally respond that male disposability is a result of women being seen as (and actually being) physically weaker.
 This is probably one factor, but not the only one.
 Remember that drivers who kill women receive longer sentences than drivers who kill men, but any gender-based strength (real or assumed) is irrelevant when dying at the hands of a 3,000+ pound piece of metal.

 The 2015 study on sacrificing same-sex people to save members of the opposite sex suggested that men are (for reasons of evolution and reproductive strategy) “more prepared than women to eliminate sexual rivals” through physical harm.
-This is supported by their results being affected by age and context, but remember that the other psychological study (from 2016) found behaviours/attitudes of male disposability from both genders.
+This is supported by their results, but remember that the other psychological study (from 2016) found behaviours/attitudes of male disposability from both genders.

 Third, scientist David Brin argues that the “external juvenilization of women” (neoteny: the fact that in many ways women resemble children physically more than men do) evolved because it helps women to inspire protective or nurturing impulses in men, particularly their partners (though again keep in mind that an attitude of male disposability isn’t just seen from men).